mbatalkina22/react-task-manager/README.md

 ## Task Manager

-This is a Nuxt.js project, designed as a simple task manager
+This is a Next.js project with Redux Toolkit integration, designed as a simple task manager

 ## Features